Tarte Tatin with Shaved Foie Gras

 Place the skillet in the oven and bake for about 30 minutes, until the pastry is golden brown.

 Remove from the oven and cool for about 10-15 minutes, just until the caramel is no longer a screaming hot liquid.
-Run a small knife around the inside of the skillet.
+Run a Santoku knife around the inside of the skillet.
 Put a large plate (larger than the rim of the skillet) over the skillet, then using two potholders, quickly flip the plate and skillet, inverting the tart onto the plate.
 Maybe give the whole thing a little shake to make sure everything’s fallen out of the skillet, then carefully remove the skillet from the plate.
 If any apple pieces stick to the pan, remove them with a spoon and place them back on the tart.